 Transgender man can sue Catholic hospital over hysterectomy

-SAN FRANCISCO (AP) — A California appeals court has ruled that a transgender man can sue a Catholic hospital for cancelling his hysterectomy.
+SAN FRANCISCO (AP) — A California appeals court has ruled that a transgender man can sue a Catholic hospital for canceling his hysterectomy.

-Evan Minton sued Mercy San Juan Medical Center when it canceled his scheduled hysterectomy after he mentioned to a pre-op nurse two days before surgery that he is transgender.
+Evan Minton sued Mercy San Juan Medical Center for canceling his scheduled hysterectomy after he mentioned to a nurse two days before surgery that he's transgender.

-Dignity Health, which operates Mercy San Juan, quickly assisted Minton's doctor transfer the surgery to a non-Catholic facility, but Judge Harold E. Kahn wrote that did not negate Minton's original complaint.
+Hospital operator Dignity Health quickly helped transfer the surgery to a non-Catholic facility, but Judge Stuart Pollak said that didn't negate Minton's complaint.

 Information from: The Sacramento Bee, http://www.sacbee.com